The Metropolitan Museum of Art

 Denpasar Art Walk 2018

 Laurie M. was an attendee with the DenPasar Art Walk 2018, in Indonesia hosted by CushCush Gallery.
-I had the privilege of touring Tandung Sari, Denpasar, and Artotel, Sanur, where Pintor Sirait spoke about his work and process in an open dialogue with the attendees.
-She met so many wonderful artists, architects, designers on the last day of her artistic journey visiting Indonesia for the first time.
+She had the privilege of touring Tandung Sari, Denpasar, and Artotel, Sanur, where Pintor Sirait spoke about his work and process in an open dialogue with the attendees.
+Laurie M. met so many wonderful artists, architects, designers on the last day of her artistic journey visiting Indonesia for the first time.